brendt/stitcher.io/src/data/home/why.md

-Stitcher differs from many other static site generator in two things. **Performance is key**.
-Stitcher is built around high performance websites.
+Stitcher differs from many other static site generator in two areas.
+First of all: **performance is key**.
+Stitcher is built from its core for high performance websites.
 All tools available to you put performance on the first place.
-Second, it doesn't try to add extra syntax to existing formats.
+Secondly, it doesn't try to add extra syntax to existing formats.
 Stitcher provides a robust set of tools **for developers** to build with, and not a lot of hacks so everything fits in one file.

-Also important to note:
+Also important to note, included with Stitcher:

+- Automatic image optimization, as easy as `image.srcset`
+- HTTP/2 server push support
+- Markdown, YAML and JSON
+- Twig and Smarty support
+- Data set overviews and details; pagination, sorting and filtering
 - Built-in SASS support
-- Twig and Smarty support
-- Automatic image optimization, as easy as `$image.srcset`
-- Markdown, YAML and JSON
 - JavaScript and CSS minification
-- Data set overviews and details; pagination, sorting and filtering
+- Built-in SEO and meta tag optimizations

 A quick look at Stitcher: